 What is Emotional Regulation?

 We are not born with the ability to self-regulate.
 This skill is learned over many years, and it changes as we get older into adulthood.
-As parents, you can demonstrate and model your own self-regulation through this process of co-regulation.

 What can I do as a parent if my child has difficulty regulating emotions?